What are Economic Substance Regulations, when were they introduced and why did the UAE Government introduce them?

-- Submit an Economic Substance Report/Return with the UAE Ministry of Finance on its online portal.
+- Submit an Economic Substance Report/Return to the UAE Ministry of Finance on its online portal.

 How will it impact your business if you fail to file the economic substance regulations return in the UAE?

 Submitting a Notification and its report is essential for the UAE businesses carrying out relevant activities.
-If the business carrying out the relevant activities doesn’t submit the ESR Notification and its report or it continuously fails in providing the relevant data or meeting any standards as referenced in the law, then the permit of the entity may not be renewed and will be subject to penalties.
+If the business carrying out the relevant activities doesn’t submit the ESR Notification and its report or it continuously fails to provide the relevant data or meets any standards as referenced in the law, then the permit of the entity may not be renewed and will be subject to penalties.
 Thus ESR has a huge impact on the nation’s overall economic system.
 This will similarly help the company’s management to update and maintain its records.